 Each year, staff work to balance the cost of providing City services with existing resources.
 This page contains information dating back five years.
-For information on City budgets and business plans approved prior to five years ago, please email ServiceBarrie@barrie.ca.
+For information on City budgets and business plans approved prior to four years ago, please email ServiceBarrie@barrie.ca.

 On December 6, 2021, Council approved a 2022 tax increase of 2.94%, which was below the rate of inflation.
 The operating budget of $392 million will deliver City services, and a capital budget of $346 million will be used to continue replacing and building more of Barrie’s roads, pipes and buildings.
 Learn more about the 2022 budget.

 2021 was more challenging than usual given the significant financial impacts the City faced through COVID-19.
 After many amendments to the City's proposed 2021 budget, Council approved a 0.92% tax increase for 2021, the lowest tax increase in 20 years.